citp/privacy-policy-historical/k/kr/kro/kroq.com.md

 WWW.KROQ.COM PRIVACY POLICY
 AND YOUR CALIFORNIA PRIVACY RIGHTS
 WWW.KROQ.COM (“Site,” “us,” or “we”) is the official website for Radio Station KROQ-FM, Los Angeles, California. (“Station”).
-This Site is owned and operated by Infinity Broadcasting Corporation of Los Angeles, (“Owner and Operator”).
+This site is owned and operated by CBS Radio Inc. of Los Angeles (“Owner and Operator”), a subsidiary of CBS Radio Inc. (“CBS Radio”).

 Your privacy is very important to us.
 Because we gather certain types of personally identifiable information (“Personal Information”) from users of our website and for various Station activities, operational and business purposes, we feel you should know how we collect, use, disclose, manage, and store the Personal Information that you may voluntarily provide us and the Personal Information that is collected passively through the use of cookies or image tags on our website.
 This Privacy Policy is a part of the Site’s [Terms of Use Agreement](https://web.archive.org/privacy/termsofuse.htm), which is binding on all Site users.
 This Policy applies only to the Personal Information collected by this Station and does not cover any such information collected by its corporate parent(s), affiliates, or any other company, unless specifically stated.